lhaippp/Measuring-Sleep-Quality/README.md

 Next enter the project: `cd Measuring-Sleep-Quality`

-To configure the environment, use `chmod +x set-environment.sh` and `source set-environment.sh` for Linux
+To configure the environment:

+If you use Linux, please use `chmod +x set-environment.sh` and `source set-environment.sh` for Linux

 If success, you'll see a result like below:
 ```